Thomas’ TD return helps NC State beats Ball State 34-23

 RALEIGH, N.C.
+(AP) — Thayer Thomas and North Carolina State’s special teams came up with big enough plays to offset the Wolfpack’s sputtering second-half offense Saturday night.

-(AP) — Thayer Thomas had a 76-yard punt return for a touchdown in the third quarter while Max Fisher blocked a fourth-quarter punt to set up another score and help North Carolina State beat Ball State 34-23 on Saturday night.
+Thomas had a 76-yard punt return for a touchdown in the third quarter while Max Fisher blocked a fourth-quarter punt to set up another score, helping the Wolfpack beat Ball State 34-23.

 Malik Dunlap recovered Fisher’s block, putting the Wolfpack at the Cardinals’ 7-yard line.
 Matthew McKay scored on a keeper three plays later at the 8:41 mark to help the Wolfpack stay in control.

+There wasn’t a lot to highlight beyond that, other than Fisher’s block.

+“They definitely changed the momentum of the game,” McKay said of the special teams.
+“We just had to capitalize and go score” after the blocked punt.

 McKay also ran for a second-quarter TD for N.C.
-State (3-1), which saw its offense slow significantly after halftime.
-But the Wolfpack turned away the Cardinals’ last best push on Chris Ingram’s end-zone interception with 3:43 left.
+State (3-1), which turned away the Cardinals’ last best push on Chris Ingram’s end-zone interception with 3:43 left.

 Justin Hall and Caleb Huntley ran for scores for Ball State (1-3), which entered with one of the nation’s top passing attacks behind Drew Plitt.
 Plitt threw for 333 yards but failed to connect for a score for the first time this year.